vandersantanna/portfolio/docs/cloud-aws.md

 ### 7.1 Boto3 SDK Foundations (Auth, Pagination, Retries)

-Design decisions here emphasize measurable reliability and reversible changes.
-The examples—when present—validate posture or outcomes intrinsic to this theme (e.g., encryption status, replica lag, backup evidence, or performance plans).

-If no code is shown, it is by design because the subtopic is explanatory or policy-oriented.
-In those cases, carry the reasoning forward into automation and tests that run adjacent to, rather than inside, the database.

-> _No code sample for this subtopic (conceptual/policy focus)._

 ### 7.2 Idempotent Operations & Safe Rollbacks

-Design decisions here emphasize measurable reliability and reversible changes.
-The examples—when present—validate posture or outcomes intrinsic to this theme (e.g., encryption status, replica lag, backup evidence, or performance plans).

-If no code is shown, it is by design because the subtopic is explanatory or policy-oriented.
-In those cases, carry the reasoning forward into automation and tests that run adjacent to, rather than inside, the database.

-> _No code sample for this subtopic (conceptual/policy focus)._

 ### 7.3 Event-Driven Ops (EventBridge, Step Functions, Lambda)

-Design decisions here emphasize measurable reliability and reversible changes.
-The examples—when present—validate posture or outcomes intrinsic to this theme (e.g., encryption status, replica lag, backup evidence, or performance plans).

-If no code is shown, it is by design because the subtopic is explanatory or policy-oriented.
-In those cases, carry the reasoning forward into automation and tests that run adjacent to, rather than inside, the database.

-> _No code sample for this subtopic (conceptual/policy focus)._

 ### 7.4 SSM Automation (Run Command, Documents, State Manager)

-Design decisions here emphasize measurable reliability and reversible changes.
-The examples—when present—validate posture or outcomes intrinsic to this theme (e.g., encryption status, replica lag, backup evidence, or performance plans).

-If no code is shown, it is by design because the subtopic is explanatory or policy-oriented.
-In those cases, carry the reasoning forward into automation and tests that run adjacent to, rather than inside, the database.

-> _No code sample for this subtopic (conceptual/policy focus)._

 ### 7.5 Reusable Libraries (Provisioning, Backups, Failover, Compliance)

-Design decisions here emphasize measurable reliability and reversible changes.
-The examples—when present—validate posture or outcomes intrinsic to this theme (e.g., encryption status, replica lag, backup evidence, or performance plans).

-If no code is shown, it is by design because the subtopic is explanatory or policy-oriented.
-In those cases, carry the reasoning forward into automation and tests that run adjacent to, rather than inside, the database.

 **Context-specific Python DB examples:**